 Well, I bought it online and started to read immediately.
 Partly because I knew it was going to be helpful, and partly because I was terrified and wanted to be done with it already.
 Come on, people.
-Just get me mature.
+Just make me mature.

-I had no idea just how spiritually unhealthy I was.
-I realized I struggled with my feelings: as if I shouldn’t feel a certain way when something happened.
+I realized I struggled with my feelings.
+As if I shouldn’t feel a certain way when something happened.
 I shouldn’t get frustrated at my kids every three seconds and open my eyes with stress before my feet even hit the floor in the morning.